The Top 10 Fun Things to Do in a Small Town

 Because what else is there to do?
 At least you’ll be in good shape after that coffee and rich homemade pastry you couldn’t resist.

-If you’re looking for a place to work out, 24-Hour Fitness gyms offer some of the best pricing around, including a free trial and a variety of classes to partake in.
-With over 400 different gym locations across the states, check it out to see if there’s one close by for you to join!
+If you’re looking for a place to work out, 24-Hour Fitness gyms offer some of the best pricing around, including a free trial and a variety of classes.
+There are over 400 different gym locations across the United States, so check it out to see if there’s one close by for you to join!

 4. Drive Around

 Driving around town for hours may not sound like fun, but when you’re a teenager, it’s pretty exciting.
 I spent many Saturday nights during my teen years cruising around with friends.

 Even now that I’m an adult, I still find myself driving around town.
 Only these days, it’s usually to see if there’s anything new going on — like a home renovation or a building going up.
 When a whole new street was added a couple of years ago, it was the talk of the town.

 Since you can eat at the local restaurants only so many times, it’s more common or people to get together at each other’s houses for meals and entertainment.
 Outdoor grilling is popular, as are potlucks.
 The entertainment portion of the evening may be spent watching sports on TV or playing board games or cards.

 Birthday in a Box offers a wide variety of fun party supplies for cheap.
 This makes hosting home events and gatherings that bit more interesting.